keras-team/keras-io/guides/md/migrating_to_keras_3.md

 </div>
 ### Loading a TF SavedModel

-Loading a TF SavedModel file via keras.models.load_model() is no longer supported

-if you try to use `keras.models.load_model` you would get the following error
+Loading a TF SavedModel file via `keras.models.load_model()` is no longer supported If you try to use `keras.models.load_model()` with a TF SavedModel, you will get the following error:

 ```python
 ValueError: File format not supported: filepath=saved_model.
 Keras 3 only supports V3
 `.keras` files and legacy H5 format files (`.h5` extension).
 Note that the legacy